Homotopy transfer and formality

 We invite the skeptical reader to check that the only reason the ground ring is assumed to be a field of characteristic zero in this context in~\cite{LodayVallette:AO} is so that the operadic K\"unneth formula \cite[Proposition 6.2.3]{LodayVallette:AO} holds.
 Since we assume that $P$ and $C$ are flat, we have a version of this proposition in the non-symmetric case.
 We should be a little careful because a priori we could have terms like $H(A^{\otimes n},d_{A^{\otimes n}})$ on the right side of the formula which would necessitate flatness of $A$ and/or $H$ to continue.
 But the only such terms that arise in the proof of Theorem 11.3.3 have $n=1$, so further assumptions are unnecessary. \end{proof}

-Even in the absence of formality and working over a general ground ring, as long as $(A,d)$ and $(H_*(A,d),0)$ are homotopy equivalent chain complexes, there is always a way to compress the data of $(A,d,m)$ to the homology, via the so-called homological perturbation lemma or transfer theorem.
+Even in the absence of formality and working over a general ground ring, as long as $(A,d)$ and $(H(A,d),0)$ are homotopy equivalent chain complexes, there is always a way to compress the data of $(A,d,m)$ to the homology, via the so-called homological perturbation lemma or transfer theorem.
 Perturbation methods are a classical tool in algebraic topology.
 They were first used for $A_\infty$-algebras by Kadeishvili~\cite{Kadeishvili:OTHFS}.
 For algebras over more general operads, see~\cite{Markl:HAHA,LodayVallette:AO,Berglund:HPTAO}.

-\begin{theorem}[Transfer theorem] Let $(A,d,m)$ be a differential graded $P$-algebra such that the chain complex $(H_*(A,d),0)$ can be written as a homotopy retract of $(A,d)$.
-Then there exist \begin{enumerate} \item a transferred $P_\infty$-algebra structure $m^t$ with zero differential on $H_*(A,d)$ extending the induced $P$-algebra structure on the homology and \item quasi-inverse $P_\infty$ quasi-isomorphisms between the $P_\infty$-algebras $(A,d,m)$ and $(H_*(A,d),0,m^t)$ extending a given homotopy retraction between $(A,d)$ and $(H_*(A,d),0)$. \end{enumerate} \end{theorem} Here quasi-inverse means that the composition in both directions induces the identity morphism on homology.
+\begin{theorem}[Transfer theorem] Let $(A,d,m)$ be a differential graded $P$-algebra such that the chain complex $(H(A,d),0)$ can be written as a homotopy retract of $(A,d)$.
+Then there exist \begin{enumerate} \item a transferred $P_\infty$-algebra structure $m^t$ with zero differential on $H(A,d)$ extending the induced $P$-algebra structure on the homology and \item quasi-inverse $P_\infty$ quasi-isomorphisms between the $P_\infty$-algebras $(A,d,m)$ and $(H(A,d),0,m^t)$ extending a given homotopy retraction between $(A,d)$ and $(H(A,d),0)$. \end{enumerate} \end{theorem} Here quasi-inverse means that the composition in both directions induces the identity morphism on homology.